hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-employeenumber-intro.md

+An employee number is an organisation’s identifier for an individual employed by that organisation.

 #### Usage Notes

 It is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their ABN or HPI-O to construct a legal globally unique identifier system for their local identifiers.